A topic from the subject of Biochemistry in Chemistry.

 Significance:

-This experiment demonstrates the power of bioinformatics and computational biology techniques to analyze chemical data.
-These techniques can be used to:
+This experiment demonstrates how bioinformatics and computational biology techniques are used in chemistry to analyze chemical data and predict molecular properties.
+These techniques are vital for:

 Share on: